calgagi/cp_gen/tests/README.md

 * All test functions must return a boolean.
 * All functions in `${DS}Tester.hpp` must be static
 * You may use the `cpassert(__EXPRESSION)` macro to return `false` if `__EXPRESSION` evaluates to `false`.
 Else, continues.
+* Include `lib/${DS}.hpp` file and all of its dependencies.
+The ${DS} file should have `#pragma once` at the top of it to avoid being included multiple times despite being needed by multiple libraries